-White-clawed crayfish is our only native freshwater crayfish and our largest freshwater invertebrate.
+White-clawed Crayfish is our only native freshwater crayfish and our largest freshwater invertebrate.
 Once common and widespread in streams, ponds and lakes, it is under threat from alien invasive crayfish species.
-Many populations of White-clawed Crayfish have already been lost and most of those remaining are at risk of extinction.
+Populations of White-clawed Crayfish have already been lost and most of those remaining are at risk of extinction.

 White-clawed Crayfish grow to about 10–12 cm in length whereas the invasive Signal Crayfish, an American species, grow to about 16 -18 cm.
 The smaller native species is dark greenish brown, getting its name from the pale undersides to its claws; Signal Crayfish have a red underside to their claws.